Sorry, you need to enable JavaScript to visit this website.

 Flemish level

-• Individual vocational training ('Individuele Beroepsopleiding' (IBO)): young people can start work under a training contract with VDAB for IBO, individual vocational training in which VDAB contracts its training assignment out to a company where the job-seeker will be taught his/her chosen vocation on the shop floor.
+• Individual vocational training (‘individuele beroepsopleiding’ (IBO)): young people can start working under a training contract with VDAB for IBO, individual vocational training in which VDAB contracts its training assignment out to a company where the job-seeker will be taught his/her chosen vocation at the workplace.
 The individual Vocational Training aims at fostering (youth) employment.
 During this individual training, the employer does not have to pay a wage or social security contributions.

 • Work experiencing internship (‘werkervaringsstage’ (WES)): this internship provides a jobseeker who has difficulties with finding work the opportunity to gain some workplace experience and to strengthen competences and skills.